Peripheral Artery Disease (PAD)

 How is Arterial Disease Diagnosed?

-At Spectrum Surgery, Dr Tay uses a structured diagnostic approach to confirm PAD, map the extent of disease, and plan treatment.
-Depending on your presentation, one or more of the following investigations will be performed:
+At Spectrum Surgery, our vascular surgeon uses a structured diagnostic approach to confirm PAD, map the extent of disease, and plan treatment.

-• Ankle-Brachial Index (ABI) tests a non-invasive, 15-minute in-clinic test comparing blood pressure at the ankle versus the arm.
+• Ankle-Brachial Index (ABI) tests: A non-invasive, 15-minute in-clinic test comparing blood pressure at the ankle versus the arm.
 An ABI below 0.9 confirms PAD.
 This is the most important screening tool for anyone with leg pain or diabetes over 50.

 • Duplex Ultrasound (Doppler scan) uses sound waves to visualise the arteries and measure blood flow velocity.
 Identifies blockage locations and severity without radiation or contrast dye.
 Performed in-clinic.

-• CT Angiography (CTA) , the gold standard for pre-surgical planning; produces a detailed three-dimensional map of the entire arterial tree from the aorta to the foot.
+• CT Angiography (CTA), the gold standard for pre-surgical planning, produces a detailed three-dimensional map of the entire arterial tree from the aorta to the foot.
 Uses intravenous contrast dye.

 MediSave and Insurance Coverage